Artificial Joint in Young People – When is it too Early for Joint Replacement?

 Important criteria for indication in young people

-- Conservative therapy is exhausted:
+- Conservative therapy has been exhausted:

 Typical underlying conditions that require an endoprosthesis at a young age